Pewejekubam/qbd-to-gnucash/prd/core-prd-v3.5.1.md

 ---

-## 2. History
+## 2.0 History

-History
-v2.7.3: Final monolithic PRD before modularization.
+- v3.5.1 – Remediated governance audit violations (compatibility matrix, history format, duplicate section, user story subsections)
+- v3.5.0 – Finalized full extraction and compliance with separation of concerns and compartmentalization of domain-specific content.
+- v3.4.1 – Split module logic into dedicated files and updated user story mappings.
+- v3.4.0 – Added explicit JSON Schema and Python typing examples for all major data structures.
+Updated interface contracts and example calls for public functions/classes.
+- v3.3.1 – Standardized terminology for mapping diff file, output file path, and accounts.csv.
+Added Terminology section for clarity and future consistency.
+- v3.1.0 – Mandated explicit function signatures and interface contracts for all module boundaries.
+- v3.0.1 – Minor clarifications and error handling improvements.
-v3.0.0: Core PRD established as the root of a modular PRD system.
+- v3.0.0 – Core PRD established as the root of a modular PRD system.
 All module-specific logic to be extracted into versioned standalone files in `./prd/{module}/`.
-v3.0.1: Minor clarifications and error handling improvements.
-v3.1.0: Mandated explicit function signatures and interface contracts for all module boundaries. v3.3.1: Standardized terminology for mapping diff file, output file path, and accounts.csv.
-Added Terminology section for clarity and future consistency. v3.4.0: Added explicit JSON Schema and Python typing examples for all major data structures.
-Updated interface contracts and example calls for public functions/classes. v3.5.0: Finalized full extraction and compliance with separation of concerns and compartmentalization of domain-specific content.
+- v2.7.3 – Final monolithic PRD before modularization.

 ---